clojure-emacs/cider/doc/index.md

 Clojure code gets executed by an nREPL server.
 CIDER sends requests to the server and processes its responses.
-The server's functionality is augmented by additional nREPL middleware, designed specifically to address the needs of an interactive development environment like CIDER.
+The server's functionality is augmented by additional [nREPL middleware][cider-nrepl], designed specifically to address the needs of an interactive development environment like CIDER.

 !!!
 Note

-    Much of the middleware we originally
-    developed for CIDER is editor-agnostic and is being used by other Clojure development environments as well (e.g. [vim-fireplace][] & [calva][]).
+    Much of the nREPL middleware we originally developed for CIDER is editor-agnostic and is being used by other Clojure development environments as well (e.g. [vim-fireplace][] & [calva][]).